koalacoding/e_commerce/README.md

 * Added a basket system.
 * Added a page to see basket details.
 * It is now possible to delete a single product from the basket.
+* Added pop-up confirmation when dumping the basket or a basket's product.

 ## To do.